 - Botswana: Call and Response, by Gothataone Moeng.

-- Brazil: The Posthumous Memoirs of Bras Cubas, by Machado de Assis (so. freaking. excited.)
+- Brazil: The Posthumous Memoirs of Bras Cubas, by Machado de Assis (I’m obsessed with this book and cannot oversell it.
+READ IT NOW!!!!)

 - Burkina Faso: Of Water and the Spirit: Ritual, Magic, and Initiation in the Life of an African Shaman, by Malidoma Patrice Somé.